-Information about the Directors who were in office during the year and up to the date the Financial Statements were signed including their relevant experience can be found on pages 23 and 24.
+Information about the Directors who were in office during the year and up to the date the Financial Statements were signed including their relevant experience can be found on pages 25 and 26.

 In accordance with the AIC Code of Corporate Governance issued in February 2019, the Board has agreed that all Directors will offer themselves for re-election by shareholders on an annual basis.
-As a result, all Directors, will retire at this year's Annual General Meeting and will offer themselves for re-election or, in the case of Ms CA Roxburgh and Mr JA Simpson-Dent who were appointed on 1 February 2020, election.
+As a result, all Directors, will retire at this year's Annual General Meeting and will offer themselves for re-election.

-Following formal performance evaluation, the Board concluded that the performance of each of the Directors continues to be effective and that they remain committed to the Company.
+Following formal performance evaluation, this year facilitated by external consultants, the Board concluded that the performance of each of the Directors continues to be effective and that they remain committed to the Company.
 Their contribution to the Board is greatly valued and the Board recommends their re-election to shareholders.

-The Board also considers that Mr DAJ Cameron, Mr WJ Ducas and Ms H James all remain independent having served on the Board for more than nine years, as explained on page 29.
+The Board also considers that Mr HCT Strutt, Mr DAJ Cameron and Ms H James all remain independent having served on the Board for more than nine years, as explained on page 31.